 The past two months have been big for TomTom.
 They might even be two of the most important months in the company's history.

-In November, it announced its new Maps Platform and then in December, just before the holiday period, it lifted the lid on its involvement in the Overture Foundation.
+In November, it announced its new Orbis Maps and then in December, just before the holiday period, it lifted the lid on its involvement in the Overture Foundation.
 These are two crucial steps for the company to realize its dream of building the freshest and most accurate map and make it easier for all manner of organizations to use and innovate with location data.

 Naturally, my colleagues spent much time talking about this with partners and clients at CES.
 They even found time to snap a few pictures.
 Sweet.